 Run the Investment Like a Business

 If you want to make money from your investment consistently over the years, try to take emotion out of it and concentrate on real numbers and other factors.
-Before you buy a property, analyze the upfront and ongoing costs, as well as likely income, to see if the cashflow will work for you.
+Before you buy a property, analyze the upfront and ongoing costs and likely income to see if the cash flow will work for you.

 When calculating the numbers, factor in everything that could play a part.
-For example, unless buying the property outright, you’ll need to pay monthly mortgage costs.
+For example, you’ll need to pay monthly mortgage costs unless buying the property outright.
 There are also annual taxes, property insurance charges, home warranty fees, maintenance and repair expenses, and possibly condo or homeowner association fees.

 Plus, you’ll have to pay for utility charges, property management fees, and for initial and replacement furniture over time if you rent the home furnished.
-Also, factor in legal and accountancy fees, and costs for advice from any other consultants.
+Also, legal and accountancy fees and costs for advice from any other consultants should be factored into.
 Don’t forget expenses related to advertising the property online or elsewhere, and paying for it to be cleaned in between tenancies if you go down a short-term management plan.

 When it comes to likely annual income, you might get a good idea of this if the property you’re interested in is used as a vacation rental right now, or if past records are available.
 Otherwise, ask local real estate agents or property managers, or seek out published statistics or other sources of information that tell you average occupancy rates for a vacation rental in the suburb.